Table of Contents

 - Reduces anxiety, stress

-- Gives relief in menstrual cramps, diarrhoea
+- Gives relief in menstrual cramps, diarrhea

 - Used externally to wash cuts, wounds